Skip to main content Scroll Top

 Q5.
 Can MBBR handle industrial wastewater?

 Q7.
-Does MBBR require skilled operators?
+Does MBBR require a full-time skilled operator?

 Conclusion